Dhanvantree

 • Position Sizing: Enable traders to adjust position sizes based on risk tolerance, aligning with risk management rules and trading strategies.

-• Lack of Flexibility: Once triggered, stop-loss orders become market orders, executed at prevailing prices, potentially deviating significantly from the stop-loss level in fast-moving or illiquid markets.
+• Lack of Flexibility: Once triggered, these orders become market orders, executed at prevailing prices, which may deviate significantly from the intended level in fast-moving or illiquid markets.

 Conclusion